excellenteasy/styleguides/coffee.md

 - `REVIEW`: describe code that should be reviewed to confirm implementation

 If a custom annotation is required, the annotation should be documented in the project's README.

+## Documentation

+Annotate your source with [Codo](http://github.com/netzpirat/codo) tags to add semantic information to your code.

 ## Miscellaneous